YouSee: YouSee Mobile Broadband

 Using the 4G and 5G network of parent company TDC, YouSee offers mobile broadband with included data ranging from 15 GB to 1000 GB.

 YouSee started offering 5G mobile broadband services on 11 December 2020.

 YouSee Telephony

-TDC Kabel TV started offering IP telephony in 2005 branding it Cabletalk.
+TDC Kabel TV started offering IP telephony in 2005 under the Cabletalk brand.
 This was re-branded as YouSee Telefoni in 2007 as part of the overall YouSee name change.

 YouSee continues to offer fixed telephony services using IP as well as traditional landline.

 Retail stores

 YouSee now operates 43 stores around the country, after a re-branding of TDC stores to the YouSee brand began in March 2016.